What are Alternative Investments?

 What are alternative investments?

 Alternative investments – also known as alternative assets, alternatives, or “alts” – are any investment in an asset class that falls outside of the traditional investments – those being, namely, stocks, bonds, and cash.
-As a result, alternative assets offer risk/return profiles that differ from traditional investments.
+As a result, alternative investments offer risk/return profiles that differ from traditional investments, thus adding diversity to an investment portfolio.

-The most significant differentiator between traditional and alternative assets is that, unlike traditional assets, alternative investments are not traded on public exchanges, such as the NYSE, NASDAQ, FTSE, etc.
+The most significant differentiator between traditional and alternative assets is that, unlike traditional assets, alternatives are not traded on public exchanges, such as the NYSE, NASDAQ, FTSE, etc.

-Instead, alternatives have generally been invested through more exclusive channels, such as, private equity, private debt, and hedge funds.
-This gives alternative assets a different liquidity profile than traditional investments, another key characteristic for the asset.
+Instead, alternative investments, or else known as “private investments” have generally been invested through more exclusive channels, such as, private equity and private debt.
+This gives alternative investments a different liquidity profile than traditional investments, another key characteristic for the asset.

 Finally, despite their increased complexity compared to stocks and bonds, alternative assets are also usually less regulated than traditional assets.
-This, combined with their illiquidity – which often requires a relatively high minimum investment –is why they are generally only held by institutional investors – such as pension funds, endowments, etc. – or accredited, high-net-worth investors – such as family offices.
+This, combined with their illiquidity – which often requires a relatively high minimum investment –is why they are generally only held by institutional investors – such as pension funds, endowments, etc. – or an accredited investor such as a family office.

 DOWNLOAD: A Complete List of ESG KPIs by Industry